Host–pathogen interaction: Types of pathogens

-Pathogens include bacteria, fungi, protozoa, helminths, and viruses.
+Pathogens include bacteria, fungi, protozoa, parasitic worms (helminths), and viruses.

 Each of these different types of organisms can then be further classified as a pathogen based on its mode of transmission.
 This includes the following: food borne, airborne, waterborne, blood-borne, and vector-borne.
 Many pathogenic bacteria, such as food-borne Staphylococcus aureus and Clostridium botulinum, secrete toxins into the host to cause symptoms.
 HIV and hepatitis B are viral infections caused by blood-borne pathogens.
 Aspergillus the most common pathogenic fungi, secretes aflatoxin, which acts as a carcinogen and contaminates many foods, especially those grown underground (nuts, potatoes, etc.).

 Transmission methods

 Within the host, pathogens can do a variety of things to cause disease and trigger the immune response.

 Microbes and fungi cause symptoms due to their high rate of reproduction and tissue invasion.
 This causes an immune response, resulting in common symptoms as phagocytes break down the bacteria within the host.

 Some bacteria, such as H. pylori, can secrete toxins into the surrounding tissues, resulting in cell death or inhibition of normal tissue function.

 Viruses, however, use a completely different mechanism to cause disease.
 Upon entry into the host, they can do one of two things.
 Many times, viral pathogens enter the lytic cycle; this is when the virus inserts its DNA or RNA into the host cell, replicates, and eventually causes the cell to lyse, releasing more viruses into the environment.
 The lysogenic cycle, however, is when the viral DNA is incorporated into the host genome, allowing it to go unnoticed by the immune system.
 Eventually, it gets reactivated and enters the lytic cycle, giving it an indefinite "shelf life" so to speak.